Web Developer

 Reiterate the job description's key requirements

-The next part makes it clear to the hiring manager that you understand the mission, the expertise you offer, and the problems you tackle.
+The next part shows the hiring manager you grasp the mission, the expertise you bring, and the problems you take on.

-It is as simple as listing the top three requirements (a domain, a skill set, or an experience).
-The good news is that they hardly move from one company to the next for a similar role.
+It comes down to writing out the three requirements they care about most, typically a domain, a specific skill set, or a type of hands-on experience.
+The good news is they hardly move from one employer to the next for a like role.

 For a web developer, it tends to be: